hmatejx/Interstellar-Whisper/README.md

   -h --help     Show this screen.
 ```

+## Similar projects!

+As a shout-out to fellow like-minded cryptonauts (is this even a word?)
+I'm starting with some links to similar projects that I found about recently:

+- https://github.com/stellarguard/secret-memo, a Stellar implementation by [@stellarguard](https://stellarguard.me/)
+- https://github.com/WietseWind/xrp-ledgerstats, a Ripple implementation by [@WietseWind](https://twitter.com/wietsewind)

+It's inspiring to see other people to come to similar ideas!

 ## Introduction

 Previous attempts at ubiquitous encryption, such as the *Web of trust* concepts of PGP/GPG, PKI, and DNSSEC have been (and to some extent still are) hampered by a lack of proper incentives.
 Security just isn't considered a must-have in the eyes of a typical user.